stennety/mywebsite/_posts/2014-02-26-portfolio-redesign.md

 ## Why change to Kirby CMS?

 I enjoy using WordPress, I've been through two site overhauls with it now since WordPress v2.7.
 It was time for a change.
+This site now runs on Kirby CMS, a ‘flat-file’ PHP based framework.

 *	**Features**: To be honest, my site only used the bare minimal of features that WordPress provides.
 It was over the top for my needs and the trend will remain so as WordPress transitions from a blogging platform to a full-blown CMS.
-With my setup now there are just my files, my templates and the content result.
+With my Kirby setup now there are just my files, my templates and the content result.

 *	**Speed**: I spent a lot of [time last year](/blog/year-in-review-2013/) getting the site faster and faster both myself and with the use of caching.
 Speed is important and Kirby I hope is going to give me even more.
 It's more light-weight and performance has been speedy so far, page loads of  approximately 1 second.